When it comes to finding the right gym for you post Covid-19; what should you be looking for?

 This sense of community really goes a long way towards strengthening a number of things.
 Being a part of a gym with a community that makes your gym feel like a second home helps to make your training more of a habit.
 Not only will you want to go to the gym more often, but that community fosters accountability.
 At SPC, our coaches use the private workout groups we have set up for our clients (both personal training and group training) to make it a point to encourage attendance to all our sessions.
-We find out if people are unable to attend and often give them home-based workouts to complete to keep the enthusiasm high.
+We find out if people are unable to attend and often give them home-based workouts to complete to keep the enthusiasm high and of course have adopted zoom sessions during lockdown.
 We know this goes a long way in making our members know we are in it for our passion of training and to see each and every one of them achieve the results they want.

 Is this something you experience at your gym?
 Do they hold you accountable when you keep missing sessions or don’t use their facilities for a while?
 Do they actually care?

 Share Your Purpose

 This is the kind of setting that motivates and helps to build more confidence the more you participate.
 People tend to quit going to the gym when they feel they aren’t succeeding, but it’s important to consider why this is happening.
 Do you feel motivated to train at your gym?
 Are you realistic with your goals?
 Do you have a timeframe?
 Are you doing the best type of exercise?